 Inspiring the community in the abundance that can be provided by the land and in our ability as humans to access that abundance with reciprocity and gratitude.

 Joy.
-Stewardship.
+Partnership.
 Community.
 Gratitude.
 Reciprocity.
 Abundance.

 How Do I Define My Values?

 Joy - such a small word for such a big feeling.
 I define it best as the feeling of unbridled happiness that spills out of me when I find a tiny flower or plant that I haven’t greeted in a while and that I meet unexpectedly.
 I literally squeal, clap my hands, and bounce on my toes like a child on Christmas morning.
 That is my Happy Dance.
 My purest moment of joy.
 I feel I reserve it for the seedlings that first emerge from the soil in spring, the blooms that echo the brightness of summer, the seeds that promise new life in fall, and the cool winds of winter that tell us it is time to rest.
 But really, I dance it for all seedlings I see, all blooms I meet, and all seeds I find.
 And I smile when I feel them dance with me.